 At Oakwood Learning Centre, teachers provide opportunities for extended learning and homework when it is appropriate and pertinent to a pupil's needs.
-Some pupils may be provided with weekly or fortnightly tasks as linked to the core subjects and some pupils may be provided with revision booklets to complete in preparation for the exam period.
+Some pupils may be provided with weekly or fortnightly tasks as linked to the core subjects and some pupils may be provided with revision booklets to complete in preparation for the exam period or can access GCSE Pod, our online learning and assessment tool for KS4 pupils.
 All pupils are encouraged to read regularly at home.